Treating and Managing Pulmonary Embolism

 Treating Pulmonary Embolism

-Treatment is aimed at keeping the blood clot from getting bigger and preventing new clots from forming.
-Prompt treatment is essential to prevent serious complications or death.
+Treatment is aimed at managing the size of the blood clot and preventing new clots from forming.
+Timely treatment is important in order to prevent serious complications, like pulmonary hypertension or heart failure, or death.

 Managing Pulmonary Embolism

 While a pulmonary embolism can be life-threatening, most patients survive and need to learn how to live with the risk of recurrence.
-Your healthcare provider may prescribe anticoagulants, or blood thinners, which may be needed for as little as three months but can be required for the remainder of a patient’s life.
-The length of treatment depends on the underlying cause.
+Your healthcare provider may prescribe anticoagulants, or blood thinners, which may be needed for as little as three months but may be a lifelong requirement.
+The length of treatment depends on the underlying cause of the clot.

 Appropriate caution must be taken due to the bleeding risk when on anticoagulants.
 Your doctor may suggest staying away from certain foods (such as foods rich in vitamin K), alcohol, or some over-the-counter medicines (such as aspirin and sleeping pills).
-It is also important for people taking blood thinners to be careful to avoid injuries which could increase the risk of bleeding.
+It is also important for people taking blood thinners to take steps to avoid injuries which could increase the risk of bleeding.

 In around five percent of patients with a pulmonary embolism, the arteries can form scar-like tissue which blocks or narrows the arteries, leading to a form of pulmonary hypertension called chronic thromboembolic pulmonary hypertension (CTEPH).
-If you continue to have breathing difficulty 6 months after a pulmonary embolism you should talk to your doctor and get tested for CTEPH.
+If you continue to have breathing difficulty six months after a pulmonary embolism, you should talk to your doctor about getting tested for CTEPH.

-Your physician may complete a "hypercoagulability" evaluation on you at some point after your diagnosis.
-This could include blood tests looking for a genetic or acquired cause of your DVT.
-If there is no identifiable risk factor, your physician may recommend additional tests to search for other health conditions.
+Your healthcare provider may complete a "hypercoagulability" evaluation at some point after your diagnosis.
+This could include blood tests looking for a genetic or acquired cause of your deep vein thrombosis.
+If there is no identifiable risk factor, your provider may recommend additional tests to search for other health conditions.

 Finding Support